cnabio/cnab-spec/101-bundle-json.md

     }
   },
   "parameters": {
-    "fields": {
     "config": {
       "definition": "configuration",
       "description": "this will be located in a file", "destination": {
         "path": "/opt/example-parameters/config.txt"
       }
     },
     "greeting": {
       "definition": "greeting",
       "description": "this will be in $GREETING",
       "destination": {
         "env": "GREETING"
-        }
       }
     }
   }